 Represents 135,416 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.

-Represents the following shares held by entities affiliated with Defta Partners: (a) 1,083,334 shares of common stock held by Defta Alliance Fund II, L.P.; (b) 666,666 shares of common stock held by Coba Management, LLC; (c) 420,000 shares of common stock held by Defta Fortinet Holdings, LP; (d) 246,667 shares of common stock held by Defta Ubiquitous Technologies, LP; (e) 200,000 shares of common stock held by Defta Corporate Capital II; (f) 120,000 shares of common stock held by Defta Archipelago, LLC.
+Represents the following shares held by entities affiliated with Defta Partners: (a) 1,083,334 shares of common stock held by Defta Alliance Fund II, L.P.; (b) 666,666 shares of common stock held by (4) (5) Coba Management, LLC; (c) 420,000 shares of common stock held by Defta Fortinet Holdings, LP; (d) 246,667 shares of common stock held by Defta Corporate Capital II, LP; (f) 120,000 shares of common stock held by Defta Archipelago, LLC.
 Also represents (g) 100,000 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009 held by Mr. Hara.
 Mr. Hara is a managing partner of Defta Partners and holds voting and dispositive power over the shares held by the entities affiliated with Defta Partners.
 Mr. Hara disclaims beneficial ownership of the shares held by the entities affiliated with Defta Partners except to the extent of his individual pecuniary interest therein.
 In connection with this offering, Mr. Hara will exercise options to purchase 10,000 shares of common stock at an exercise price of \$0.50 per share immediately prior to the consummation of this offering.
+Represents 20,750 shares of common stock issuable upon exercise of options exercisable within 60 days of September 30, 2009.